-The following table (presented in accordance with Form 51-102F6V - Statement of Executive Compensation - Venture Issuers ("Form 51-102F6V")) sets forth all annual compensation for services in all capacities to the Company for the two most recently completed financial years of the Company ending on December 31, 2022 (to the extent required by Form 51-102F6V) in respect of the directors of the Company and each of the individuals comprised of the Chief Executive Officer and the Chief Financial Officer, who acted in such capacity for all or any portion of the most recently completed financial year, and each of the three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity (other than the Chief Executive Officer and the Chief Financial Officer), as at December 31, 2022 whose total compensation was, individually, more than \$150,000 for the financial year and any individual who would have satisfied these criteria but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, at the end of the most recently completed financial year (collectively the "Named Executive Officers" or "NEOs").
+The following table (presented in accordance with Form 51-102F6V - Statement of Executive Compensation - Venture Issuers ("Form 51-102F6V")) sets forth all annual compensation for services in all capacities to the Company for the two most recently completed financial years of the Company ending on December 31, 2023 (to the extent required by Form 51-102F6V) in respect of the Directors of the Company and each of the individuals comprised of the Chief Executive Officer and the Chief Financial Officer, who acted in such capacity for all or any portion of the most recently completed financial year, and each of the three most highly compensated executive officers, or the three most highly compensated individuals acting in a similar capacity (other than the Chief Executive Officer and the Chief Financial Officer), as at December 31, 2022 whose total compensation was, individually, more than \$150,000 for the financial year and any individual who would have satisfied these criteria but for the fact that the individual was neither an executive officer of the Company, nor acting in a similar capacity, at the end of the most recently completed financial year (collectively the "Named Executive Officers" or "NEOs").

-NEO Name and Principal Position Year Salary, Consulting Fee, Retainer or Commission (\$) Bonus (\$) Committee or Meeting Fees (\$) Value of Perquisites (\$) Value of All Other Compensation (\$) Total Compensation Accrued (\$) Paul Saxton President, CEO, 2022 Nil Nil Nil Nil 108,000 (1) 108,000 Corporate Secretary & Director 2021 Nil Nil Nil Nil 108,000 (2) 108,000 Dong Shim CFO 2022 Nil Nil Nil Nil 42,000 (3) 42,000 (June 2020 to present) 202 2021 Nil Nil Nil Nil 42,000 (4) 42,000 Andrew Milligan 2022 Nil Nil Nil Nil Nil Nil Director 2021 Nil Nil Nil Nil Nil Nil Ronald Coombes 2022 Nil Nil Nil Nil Nil Nil Director 2021 Nil Nil Nil Nil Nil Nil Shing Lee Former Director 2022 Nil Nil Nil Nil Nil Nil (March 2019 to January 2022) 2021 Nil Nil Nil Nil Nil Nil
+NEO Name and Principal Position Year Salary, Consulting Fee, Retainer or Commission (\$) Bonus (\$) Committee or Meeting Fees (\$) Value of Perquisites (\$) Value of All Other Compensation (\$) Total Compensation Accrued (\$) Paul Saxton President, CEO, 2023 Nil Nil Nil Nil 108,000 (1) 108,000 Corporate Secretary & Director 2022 Nil Nil Nil Nil 108,000 (2) 108,000 Dong Shim 2023 Nil Nil Nil Nil 42,000 (4) 42,000 Director and Former CFO (3) 2022 Nil Nil Nil Nil 42,000 (5) 42,000 Andrew Milligan 2023 Nil Nil Nil Nil Nil Nil Director 2022 Nil Nil Nil Nil Nil Nil Ronald Coombes 2023 Nil Nil Nil Nil Nil Nil Director 2022 Nil Nil Nil Nil Nil Nil

-(1) This amount represents management fees accrued (but not invoiced or paid) to Bromley Resources Ltd., a company owned by Mr. Saxton, for the period from January 1, 2022 to December 31, 2022.
+(1) This amount represents management fees accrued (but not invoiced or paid) to Bromley Resources Ltd., a company owned by Mr. Saxton, for the period from January 1, 2023 to December 31, 2023.

-(2) This amount represents management fees accrued (but not invoiced or paid) to Bromley Resources Ltd., a company owned by Mr. Saxton, for the period from January 1, 2021 to December 31, 2021.

-(3) This amount represents management fees accrued to Shim & Associates LLP, a company controlled by Dong Shim, for the period from January 1, 2022 to December 31, 2022.

-(4) This amount represents management fees accrued to Shim & Associates LLP, a company controlled by Dong Shim, for the period from January 1, 2021 to December 31, 2021.
+- (2) This amount represents management fees accrued (but not invoiced or paid) to Bromley Resources Ltd., a company owned by Mr. Saxton, for the period from January 1, 2022 to December 31, 2022. - (3) Mr. Shim was appointed a Director of the Company and ceased to be Chief Financial Officer on October 23, 2024. - (4) This amount represents management fees accrued to Shim & Associates LLP, a company controlled by Dong Shim, for the period from January 1, 2023 to December 31, 2023. - (5) This amount represents management fees accrued to Shim & Associates LLP, a company controlled by Dong Shim, for the period from January 1, 2022 to December 31, 2022.